SitoCH/rpi-kubernetes-cluster/README.md

     ansible-playbook -k -i hosts deployments.yml

+### Manual deployment

+For convenience useful deployments can be found in the directory *manual-deployments*, please note that you must install the Registry in order to use other manual deployments.

+#### Registry

+This container installs a Docker registry that acts as a pass-trough cache, this way only the first node will download an image from Internet and all the other requests will be served from "inside" the cluster.

+    kubectl --kubeconfig run/admin.conf create -f manual-deployments/registry/registry.yml

+#### Who am I

+Simple container that deploys on 3 nodes a website that prints it's container ID.

+Thanks to Traefik you can access it on *http://master-node/whoami/*

+    kubectl --kubeconfig run/admin.conf create -f manual-deployments/whoami/whoami.yml

+#### MySQL

+MySQL database server with persistent storage.

+    kubectl --kubeconfig run/admin.conf create -f manual-deployments/mysql/mysql.yml

 ## Acknowledgements

 [Roland Huß](https://github.com/rhuss) for doing the heavy lifting and creating a project ready to use and easy to deploy.